canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

   - Adhere to GC technical standards and guidance, leveraging open standards when possible
   - Leverage common business capabilities and harness GC-wide solutions that can be reused across the enterprise
 - {: .dpgn-onegc-architectural } Digital Exchange Platform (DXP) **(Build It Right - OneGC Architectural Checklist (draft))**
-  - Mandatory use of DXP (Canada’s XRoad) to foster seamless service delivery
+  - Mandatory use of DXP (Canada's XRoad) to foster seamless service delivery
 - {: .dpgn-onegc-architectural } Pan-Canadian Trust Framework **(Build It Right - OneGC Architectural Checklist (draft))**
   - Embed all services in Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery
 - {: .dpgn-onegc-architectural } Build toward OneGC **Build It Right - OneGC Architectural Checklist (draft))**